 Students may choose courses from other schools and departments of the University for M.Arch. elective credit.
-A list of course recommendations is provided by the Division of Architecture at the beginning of registration for each term.
+Students should see the Division Handbook for the regulations and procedures.

 VII.
 SUMMER COURSES

 A. Summer Programs Abroad

 The School offers summer programs abroad that can be taken for elective credit.
 These programs are open to Columbia students and others registered in professional programs.
 They generally involve lectures, seminars, tutorials, and tours and are held for five weeks during June and July.